 There is a wide range of careers that Photography GCSE can be useful to access.
 The subject teaches; communication and collaboration, research and analysis skills, independence and adaptability.
-These are skills that employers value as they are future proof skills that computers will be unable to develop.
 It is also worth bearing in mind that the creative industries are the biggest employer and generator of GDP in the UK at present and this GCSE will help your employability.

-Fine artist Interior designer Medical Illustrator Television Art Director Cinematographer Graphic designer Art appraiser Set designer Film maker Production designer Product designer Community Art worker Exhibition design Lifestyle Photographer Industrial designer Furniture designer Advertising Museum or Art gallery curator Fashion designer Theatre designer Game design

-Music video Illustrator Print maker/ printer Press photographer Web design Fashion photographer Lighting designer Jewellery design And other careers in these industries
+Fine artist Interior designer Medical Illustrator Television Art Director Cinematographer Graphic designer Art appraiser Set designer Film maker Production designer Product designer Community Art worker Exhibition design Lifestyle Photographer Industrial designer Furniture designer Advertising Museum or Art gallery curator Fashion designer Theatre designer Game design Music video Illustrator Print maker/ printer Press photographer Web design Fashion photographer Lighting designer Jewellery design And other careers in these industries